-Over these years, we have grown to encompass more than 250 research groups and support more than 430 concurrent doctoral researchers and more than 140 medical doctoral researchers with our dedicated team.
+The GSLS encompasses more than 250 research groups and currently supports more than 600 doctoral researchers (PhD/Dr. rer. nat.) and more than 200 medical doctoral researchers with our dedicated team.

 Interdisciplinary research training is the key to the success of tomorrow's life scientists.
 However, the traditional training of a doctoral researcher often puts a rather narrow focus on skills immediately related to their research project.
 Improving upon the traditional model, the GSLS provides structured doctoral research training, offering additional skills beyond the immediate scope of the graduation research project.
 Our study program outlines the graduation prerequisites we require of our doctoral researchers to foster excellence.
 The additional requirements for graduation are more than matched by the strong support of the GSLS, which provides compelling reasons to graduate with us.